Feel Empowered With Insightful Caregiver Resources

 We hope our resources below will support you through this inevitable part of your caregiving journey:

 You may view our workshops and conferences on palliative care online and register your interest.
-If you’re passionate about raising awareness of palliative care, you can volunteer with us in Singapore.
+If you’re passionate about raising awareness of palliative care, you can become a palliative care volunteer with us in Singapore.

 Approaching the topic of palliative care is your first step to begin thinking about your attitudes towards death.
 This will allow you to discuss openly with your family and loved ones.

 Caregiving can be challenging, but it can also be rewarding and fulfilling.
-Take breaks and practise self-care to avoid caregiver burnout, and look for ways to incorporate fun and enjoyable activities into your caregiving routine.
+It’s good to be compassionate and dedicated, but do remember to take breaks and practise self-care to avoid caregiver burnout, and look for ways to incorporate fun and enjoyable activities into your caregiving routine.

 Caregiving can be physically and emotionally demanding.
 Seek support from others and take breaks to avoid caregiver burnout.